edamametechnologies/.github/profile/README.md

 EDAMAME Security is your all-in-one tool to secure, understand, and prove your dev workstation—from OS to network.
 It delivers:

 - **Security Benchmarks:** Assess against standards like [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks), SOC 2, and ISO 27001
 - **AI Assistant (Agentic System):** Intelligent automation that analyzes and resolves security issues automatically with three operational modes: "Do It For Me" (fully automatic), "Analyze & Recommend" (review before execution), and "Backend AI Analysis" (deep network scans).
 Supports Claude, OpenAI, and Ollama (local/privacy-focused).
-Complete transparency with full action history, reasoning, and undo capability.
-Streamable HTTP MCP server (localhost-only, port 3000) with PSK authentication enables external AI tools like Claude Desktop to securely access 9 security automation tools
+Collapsible automation controls provide live workflow status, Do It For Me/Analyze buttons, scheduling toggles (Auto run + Auto confirm), and an inline cancel action.
+Streamable HTTP MCP server (localhost-only, port 3000) with PSK authentication (desktop builds only) enables external AI tools like Claude Desktop to securely access 9 security automation tools.
+Complete transparency via filterable action history, Confirm/Undo All, detailed reasoning, and deep links back to Remed, LANscan, Capture, and Pwned views.
+  - When you start a deep scan, click **Request report** to queue backend analysis and use **Read latest report** to open the newest results once the job finishes.
 - **One-Click Remediation:** Automatically fix common security issues without requiring deep security expertise
 - **Network Visibility:** Built-in network scanning (inspired by 'Nmap') and traffic monitoring (inspired by 'Wireshark').
 Anonymized, RAG‑based analysis of device vulnerabilities and suspicious traffic sessions; ML‑based traffic anomaly detection
 - **Digital Identity Management:** Integrated with [Have I Been Pwned](https://haveibeenpwned.com) for online identity management with AI analysis of security impact